The novel is a pack of lies hounding the truth. Carlos Fuentes

 Let this mute but eloquent marble testify to the enduring hardness of that living human wall of Florida soldiery that stood during four long years of pitiless war – a barrier between our homes and an invading foe.

-Darla is an outsider, a New Yorker and an academic, unfamiliar with local folkways.
+Darla is a New Yorker and an academic, an outsider, unfamiliar with local folkways.
 As they’d say, ‘Y’all not from around here, are ya?”
-There is an alternative interpretation.
+For there is an alternative interpretation.

 My paternal side, English-Scots borderers from fifty miles either side of Hadrian’s Wall, settled northern Florida and southern Georgia, a region which include Monticello, Florida, the novel’s milieu.
-My great -grandfather enlisted on the Civil War’s first day with the Colquitt’s Rifles, recruited from around Moultrie, Georgia, the Colquit county seat about 40 miles up the road from Monticello, and served the duration and surrendering with Kershaw’s Brigade at Appomattox Courthouse, Virginia.
 The names etched into the marble of the Colquitt County Courthouse war memorial are Scots and Scots-Irish.
+My great -grandfather enlisted on the Civil War’s first day with the Colquitt’s Rifles, recruited from around Moultrie, Georgia, the Colquitt county seat about 40 miles up the road from Monticello, and served the duration, surrendering with Kershaw’s Brigade at Appomattox Courthouse, Virginia.

 David Hackett Fisher’s monumental Albion’s Seed: Four British Folkways in America describes the ‘red-neck’ and ‘cracker,’ vassals to the warrior lords of northern England and southern Scotland, immigration (1706-1771) to North America when the unification of Great Britain with Scotland (1706) rendered these vassal warriors bereft of their thousands-year long occupations.
 Misfits in their homeland, misfits in the civilized English societies of the seaboard colonies, these uncouth were passed through to the borderlands to practice their millenniums-long occupation––fighting savages, like themselves.
 The role of men was to fight.
 The role of women was to produce fighters.
 The women who commissioned Darla’s monument understood that imperishable valor was fundamental to the survival of borderers.
 Scots, Serbs, Ukrainians––border people are “born fighting.”
 Sexual longing?
-Nope.
 Captain Lot Townsend sired seventeen children with five wives.
-Life was harsh and you need them boys.
+Life was harsh, but you need fighting men.

 Maria Popova in her essay Walter Benjamin on Information vs. Wisdom and How the Novel and the News Killed Storytelling notes: